HEALTH and WELLNESS

 Cryotherapy is used to destroy a variety of benign skin growths, such as warts, pre-cancerous lesions (actinic keratoses), and malignant lesions (basal cell and squamous cell cancers).
 It has been used at several medical centers for tumors of the prostate, liver, lung, breast, and brain as well as for cataracts, gynecological problems, and other diseases.
 The goal of cryotherapy is to freeze and destroy targeted skin growths while preserving the surrounding skin from injury.

-Dr. Valerie Njee quotes several occasions where she has found Cryotherapy to be very beneficiary and cost effective to both Patients, Government Agencies and HMOs; by narrowing the risk factors of the patients and at the same time, maintaining their normal visitation to their primary care givers.
+It has been noted that in several occasions Cryotherapy is beneficiary and cost effective to both Patients, Government Agencies and HMOs; by narrowing the risk factors of the patients and at the same time, maintaining their normal visitation to their primary care givers.

 In the case of cervical cancer, depending on stage of the cancer, if it is benign or malignant neoplasm.
 Sample tissues are clipped from the infected area to perform further tests such as hematocrit and intense microscopic examination of the tissue using hand held microscope to aid for best visual results.